rudolfdobias/eet-cli/README.md

-#EET-CLI
+# EET-CLI

 ### A proprietary PHP script for communication with Andrej fucking Babiš.
 Based on slevomat/eet-client (many thanks).
-Designed for use from extenral program - not in CLI manually.
+Designed for use from external program - not from console manually.
+That would be a real fuckery...

 ## Install:

- just run `composer install`
+ Run `composer install`

 ## Use